Rakeshmonkee/DMA/How to Flash/readme.md

 Everything done here is on the second computer.
 Make sure your cable on the DMA is connected to the JTAG port

+This flashing guide will not work for DMA cards such as
+- Hack DMA
+- MVP DMA

+These require tools made by those providers to flash the card.

+There may be more cards as well.

 > [!IMPORTANT]
 > This will not work with CH347 chips.